 Short stay accommodation may raise amenity issues, particularly if located in residential areas.
-Therefore, short stay accommodation will not be supported in the Residential Zone.
+Therefore, short stay accommodation will not generally be supported in the Residential Zone, however, Council reserves the right in particular circumstances to consider matters and conditions that apply to proposals in a Residential Zone.